ErisMik/stephscript/README.md

 - [/] Stephscript must be run from the Desktop, or else it deletes itself
 - [ ] Running a stephscript script randomly generates a sticker to put on your laptop (http://randombumpersticker.com/)
 - [ ] Making an instance of a class opens a new window, each print statement opens a new window
-- ~~[ ] Stephscript can’t loop because Steph always does it right the first name~~
+- [ ] Stephscript can’t loop because Steph always does it right the first name
 - [ ] Opens a random tumblr page randomly
 - [X] Variables can only be named after certain words, specifically food and names
 - [ ] Each program must throw at least one rant (error) because Steph keeps fucking things up

 ### Grammar
-~~Unless otherwise denoted, Stephscript has the same grammer as python.~~

-StephScript grammer borrows heavily from TumpScript, for now.
-Over time it will slowly develop it's own style.
+Look in the examples to get an idea for the stephscript grammer

 #### Control flow:
 - Use `,` and `;` to treat compound statements as a single evaluation, similar to how `()` are used in other languages